madelavega/certification-project/README.md

 See the following scripts to run the application.
 Please, make sure to execute npm install before launch them.

+If you prefer, you can check the application online in [this link](https://madelavega.github.io/certification-project)

 You can check the responsive design in the Chrome dev tools.

 ## Available Scripts